pdx-cs-sound/course-notes/06-synth1/01-notes.md

 * Notes may overlap: "polyphony".
-Some instruments (including some synths) are monophonic: one note at a time, so start of next note is end of current
+Some instruments (including some synths) are monophonic: one note at a time, so start of next note at/after end of current